NicholasOkoth38/Nicks_Pizza/README.md

 ## Project description
-    - Create a Pizza Website using what I have learned so far
+    - Create a Pizza Website using what I have learned so far using JS CSS & HTML

 ## Author(s) information
     - Nicholas Owino